particle-iot/particle-workshops/content/docs/ch1.md

 ![](./images/01/namephoton.png)

 If you're online, [skip below](#interacting-with-your-photon-with-tinker) to play with your new Photon with Tinker.
-Or, you can skim through the setup steps using the Mobile app or your browser, if you're curious.
+For reference, we've provided the setup instructions for the web and mobile approaches, below.

 ## Mobile App Instructions